 - Covered by ABB Group Code of Conduct, Principle 1 of ABB Human Rights Policy and Principle 4 of ABB Social Policy.
 All countries were asked to formally report on this principle.
-No violations were reported in 2010. - The principle of "no forced or compulsory labor" has been included in ABB's new Supplier Code of Conduct, adopted in 2010, and protocol for supplier audits.
+No violations were reported in 2011. - The principle of "no forced or compulsory labor" is included in ABB's new Supplier Code of Conduct, and protocol for supplier audits.